osmosis-labs/osmosis/SECURITY.md

 For a bug that is non-sensitive and/or operational in nature rather than a critical vulnerability, please add it as a GitHub issue.

-If it is not triaged in a couple of days, feel free to tag @p0mvn, @czarcas7ic, @mattverse, @daniel-farina, @ValarDragon
+If it is not triaged in a couple of days, feel free to tag @p0mvn, @czarcas7ic, @mattverse, @daniel-farina, @ValarDragon, @AlpinYukseloglu

 ## Critical Bug or Security Issue